It is not an easy task to briefly talk about Brazilian culture.

 - Acarajá with vatapá – African influence.

-- Feijão tropeiro – a dish from the colonial times when the bandeirantes traveled the country looking for people to enslave and gold.
+- Feijão tropeiro – a dish from colonial times when the Bandeirantes traveled the country looking for people to enslave and gold.

 Popular appetizers in Brazil: